jvrc/tutorials/html-ja/_sources/basics/howto-exec-simulation.txt

 To prevent the robot from falling, let's add a model of the ground.

-The window of Choreonoid has a tab named "item".
+The window of Choreonoid has a tab named "Items".
 This tab is called "item view".
 Select "World" item first in the item view.
-Then choose "OpenHRP model file" following "File","Open" menus and select the model file for the floor.
+Then choose "OpenHRP Model File" following "File","Open..." menus and select the model file for the floor.
 Its filename is "/usr/share/choreonoid-1.5/model/misc/floor.wrl".

 Add a simulator item
 --------------------

 Choose "World" item in the item view.
-Then create a "AISTSimulator" item by following "File", "New" menus.
+Then create a "AISTSimulator" item by following "File", "New..." menus.

 .. image:: images/aist_simulator.png

 Run simulation
 --------------

-Next press "Start simulation" button in the simulation tool bar.
+Next press "Start simulation from the beginning" button in the simulation tool bar.
 Simulation will start.

 .. image:: images/simulation_start.png